JesseMckinzie/filepattern-1/README.md

 <h3 id="group-by"> Group By </h3>

-Say the images need to be processed in a specific order, for example by the row number.
+If images need to be processed in a specific order, for example by the row number, the ``group_by`` function is used.
 With the directory

 ```
 img_r001_c001_DAPI.tif